robinmetral/website/pages/notes/weeknote-29-languedoc-trip.md

 - actually I do want to name the coffee shops and wine bar (posterity etc).
 [ADN Café](https://maps.app.goo.gl/phW7YrywNEHq46FH8) [Café Cours](https://maps.app.goo.gl/oF9hxYKZDfVNhGBAA) [Hôtel Pinard](https://maps.app.goo.gl/LrT2eyfSWbKm5Cgx6)
 - next time I'd like to go to the Jardin des plantes
 - EVERYTHING is so cool and trendy in old town Montpellier.
 Cool cafés cool restaurants cool shops.
 It's almost too much?
 Gone is the feeling of having found a hidden gem, gems are all lined up in plain sight[^7]
 - met K at her flat!
-It's super well-located and beautiful, art plants books.
+It's super well-located and beautiful, art plants books, old stone floor.
 She's been here for something like 12 years, about time I visit
 - coffee in the morning, C fetches pastries from [ikonka](https://maps.app.goo.gl/YHCy1o5sYh6jrDdr5), K's rec
 - lucky us: Saturday is market day at the foot of the Arceaux, the arches under the Saint-Clément aqueduct.
 It's a beautiful morning, still fresh, soft sunlight on plane trees.
 Farmers stalls, street food, crafts, lots of people
 - at 10 in the morning I'm eating fougasse aux grattons (flatbread with pork cracklings), a Montpellier specialty